This section contains maps and resources sorted by focus areas. The information is a work in progress as of November 2021.

 211 Youth Resources Dashboard

-The Youth Dashboard contains resource information from the Canadian Mental Health Association (CMHA) 211 Resource List and InformAlberta.ca.
+The Youth Resources Interactive Dashboard contains resource information from 211 Alberta.
 On the Dashboard, the graphs and data around the map change when you change the view of the map.
 To change the zoom of the map, you can hover your cursor over the map and scroll up and down.
-Within the map, you will see programs or dots, you can click these colored dots to see descriptions such as address and detailed information of the program.
+Within the map, you will see programs or dots.
+Clicking a dot will open a pop-up that identifies program details such as the name, address, description, eligibility requirements, and more.
 Sometimes, there may be more than one program at the one dot.
-To see other programs or boundary layers, toggle with the right and left arrows next to the “1 of ___” text at the top right corner of the description box.
-In addition, you can also click the categories or pie slices on the left side of the map.
-The map will change as you click through the pie slices.
+To view the information for other programs, toggle the right and left arrows next to the “1 of ___” text at the bottom of the pop-up.
+You can filter the resources by clicking the categories/pie slices or planning districts/bars.
+The map will change as you click through the pie slices/planning districts.
+To remove a filter, click the same pie section or district again.
+Additional filters can be found on the left side of the map.
+Use these to filter the resources as desired.
 The Dashboard is very interactive and is best viewed on a laptop or desktop with internet access.
-For the best user experience, please click the link below to open the Dashboard in a new tab.